rwharpernc/ED-Rare-Router/scripts/README.md

 ### When to run

+**Required scenarios:**
+- Before first deployment (recommended for production)
 - After adding new rare goods to the dataset
-- Periodically to refresh system data (systems can change)
-- After system names are corrected in the rare goods data
+- After correcting system names in the rare goods data

+**Optional scenarios:**
+- Periodically to refresh system data (systems can change over time)

+**Note**: The application will work without this cache - it will fall back to live EDSM API lookups for rare origin systems.
+However, performance will be slower and you'll make more API calls.

 ### Notes